Waiting to connect to microphone

 Why do I need headphones?

-Headphones prevent audio feedback (echo or howling) and ensure the delayed audio is only heard by the speaker—not re-recorded by the mic.
+Headphones prevent audio feedback (echo or howling) and ensure the delayed audio is only heard by the speaker and not re-recorded by the mic.

 Can DAF help with stuttering?